ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

 Now the password shows us markers instead of the text we are typing.

 Notice that the getters for the error text bindings return 'Valid' but no error text is shown.
-The in order to have a consistent UI experience `errorText` must have a value.
+In order to have a consistent UI experience `errorText` must have a value.
 However, the displayed value will only be shown when the control is in an invalid state.
-We will see later how to better tailor our messages for when the control is in such a state.
+We will see later how to tailor our messages for when the control is in an invalid state.

 The form itself looks a little crowded.
 You can try adding the `ion-padding` class to the `ion-content` to see what that does.